Lost Marketing Opportunities and What To Do About It

 Marketing is one of the most essential parts of running a successful business.
 It’s the lifeline of your business and what keeps your cash flow alive.

-Done correctly, your marketing can help you achieve the lifestyle you want while having the success you dream about.
+When you market your business and products and services correctly, you can achieve the lifestyle you want while having the success you dream about.

-With poor marketing, you’ll either be driven out of business or end up running a mediocre business that’s probably not worth your time.
+With poor marketing, you’ll either be driven out of business or end up running a mediocre company that’s probably not worth your time.

 The profit on the combine was huge, and what was worse was that Len might be doing something wrong without realizing it, and all his customers could follow suit.
 He had to find out what was going on.

-Len went to Bill and congratulated him on his new combine.
-As the two men looked over the new combine, Len asked Bill, “Have I offended you in any way?”
+Len went over to Bill’s place to congratulate him on the new combine.
+As the two men looked over the new machine, Len asked Bill, “Have I offended you in any way?”

 Bill, with a bewildered look on his face, replied, “Len, of course not.
 Why do you ask?”
 Len replied, “Why didn’t you ask me if I could provide the combine?

-Len learned an important lesson that he’ll never forget for the rest of his life.
-You need to market your business.
+Len learned a valuable lesson that he’ll never forget for the rest of his life.
+You need to market your products and services and don’t assume people know what you have to offer.
 Len didn’t need to have a combine in stock.

 Marketing Should Be Your Top Priority

 Marketing your business must be one of your top priorities.
-If people don’t know what you have to offer, then how can you expect the results you want?
+How can you expect the results you want if people don’t know what you have to offer?

 Marketing your business is the fuel that keeps revenues coming in, so take some time to work on marketing your business.